-12.1.
-Where a Member attends a meeting of the Combined Authority Board, Committees or Sub-Committees they must declare personal interests and disclosable pecuniary interests not already notified in the register of interests as defined in the Members' Code of Conduct either at the start of the

-- 12.2.
-All Members and their Substitute Members, Non-Constituent Members and Co-opted Members and their Substitute Members shall also complete a Declaration of Interest form. - 12.3.
+- 12.1.
+Where a Member attends a meeting of the Combined Authority Board, Committees or Sub-Committees they must declare personal interests and disclosable pecuniary interests not already notified in the register of interests as defined in the Members' Code of Conduct either at the start of the meeting, or otherwise as soon as the interest becomes apparent in the course of the meeting. - 12.2.
+All Members and their Substitute Members, and Co-opted Members and their Substitute Members shall also complete a Declaration of Interest form. - 12.3.
 In addition, where in relation to any meeting a Member has declared a disclosable pecuniary interest in a matter, the Member must leave the room for the duration of the discussion on that matter.